 Credits, refunds, or other adjustments are determined by a percentage of the difference between the course's full tuition and the course's audit tuition, the percentage based upon the date of the change.
 The Academic Calendar announces deadlines or the last date to receive 100%, 75%, and 50% adjustments.
 Changes made after the date stipulated to drop courses with a W (Withdrawal) notation are ineligible for any financial adjustment.

-Tuition adjustment based upon the full session tuition cost of the course, regardless of the date of change.
+Tuition adjustments based upon the full session tuition cost of the course, regardless of the date of change.

 Using the Portal.
-CGU students register and make changes to their enrollment online through the Add/Drop deadline for regular session classes.
+Access your student portal to register and make changes to your enrollment online through the Add/Drop deadline for regular session classes.
+Other changes may be made through your department through the last day of the semester.

 You are responsible for officially withdrawing from courses that you do not intend to complete.
 Instructors are advised to assign a U (Unsatisfactory) grade if you are enrolled in a class and never attended the class.

-If you drop a class after the deadline established for the semester/module, the class will remain on your transcript with a W (Withdrawn) notation.
+If you drop a class after the deadline established for the semester/module, the course remains on your transcript with a W (Withdrawn) notation.
 W is not a punitive grade, but rather a chronological indicator for action taken in regards to enrollment in a course.
 The W notation does not affect GPA and applies to all courses--graded, audited, unit-earning, non-unit-earning, independent studies, etc.

 Deadline dates for the W notation are announced in the Academic Calendar.
 Please refer to the Enrollment Deadlines section of the Student Calendar for the applicable semester on the Academic Calendar page for dates.